Am0031/javascript-algorithms/other/regex.md

    - Characters ! # $ % & ' \* + - / = ? ^ \_ ` { | } ~
    - Character . ( period, dot or fullstop) provided that it is not the first or last character and it will not come one after the other.

 4. Write a JavaScript program to search a date within a string.
+The date format to find is dd/mm/yyyy.

 5. Write a JavaScript program that work as a trim function (string) using regular expression.